Averroes Ai Automated Visual inspection software

 Across sectors, vision systems enable inspection tasks that would be impractical (if not impossible) using manual methods.

-In automotive, 2D vision checks surface finish, printed identifiers, and presence of parts, while 3D systems tackle weld profiling and flushness verification between panels.
+2D vision checks surface finish, printed identifiers, and presence of parts, while 3D systems tackle weld profiling and flushness verification between panels.

 For electronics, 2D ensures components are placed and labeled correctly, while 3D evaluates pin alignment and solder height, which are critical for product integrity.